Germantown Academy’s Matt Walsh used to ride shotgun with Shaq. Now he owns a New Zealand team playing the Sixers.

 ‘People who believed in me’

-For Walsh, he was a coach that gave him a chance.
-He helped Walsh secure a scholarship that was awarded to one athlete.
+For Walsh, Fenerty was a coach that gave him a chance.
+He helped Walsh secure a scholarship to G.A. that was awarded to one athlete.
 Without it, Walsh said he likely would not have ended up at the private school.
 He played at St. Bede’s for Danny Craige, the basketball coach who told Walsh to never change.
-Walsh was surrounded by people who made him believe he could play at Florida for Billy Donovan, recover from the disappointment from going undrafted, ride shotgun with Shaq, and own a team in New Zealand.

 “I was just so fortunate, from my dad, to Dan Craige, to Jim Fenerty, to Billy Donovan,” Walsh said.
-“I have had the most fortunate basketball life on Earth and it’s largely because I had these people who believed in me long before I had that belief in myself.
+“I have had the most fortunate basketball life on Earth, and it’s largely because I had these people who believed in me long before I had that belief in myself.
 My mom and dad always pumped me up.
 Whatever I said my dream was, they supported it.
 I’ve never been afraid to take the big risk.
-I’ve never been afraid to say ‘Screw it’ and go for it.”
+I’ve never been afraid to say, ‘Screw it,’ and go for it.”

 » READ MORE: Tyrese Maxey assumes a new role at Sixers training camp: He’s a leader now.